-It can be noticed that the utility of each of the two oligopolists depends positively on his/her productivity and negatively on the other's productivity7.
-The welfare of each competitive agent decreases with their number but increases with the leader's productivity.
+It can be noticed that the utility of each of the two oligopolists depends positively on his/her productivity and negatively on the other's productivity8.
+The welfare of each competitive agent decreases with their number (through the endowment effect) but increases with the leader's productivity.